amarildolacerda/FiredacTables/README.md

 To replace BDE completely, its possibile register packages BDERTL  (Tested with XE7 without BDE Package);

-With BDE packages instaled, use compiler directive   "FIREDAC, BDE2FIREDAC"  and alter uses do include  "dbBdeConector";
+With BDE packages instaled, use compiler directive   "FIREDAC, BDE2FIREDAC"  and alter uses do include  "bdeConnector";